 July: NYC DOE High admission workshops

-August: tour sign ups start
+August: tours/open houses sign ups start

-September: citywide high school fair
+September: citywide/borough wide high school fairs

 Sept/Oct/Nov: tours/open houses take place

 Oct/Nov: SHSAT, LaGuardia auditions

 Oct/Nov/Dec (sometimes into January): auditions, screened school testing, interviews,

 main round offer letters sent home

 March: Round 2 takes place, for students who didn’t get a main round match

 March: Spring tour sign ups start (we’ve come full circle)